• Skip to primary navigation

 Good day Allison,

 Your recipe is great.
 Several years ago I discovered a great bottled enchilada sauce at Trader Joe’s.
 It is vegan, and has just the right amount of spice.
-We’ve used it over burritos ,and even have flavored rice.
+We’ve used it over burritos ,and even have flavored rice.5 stars

 Reply